MedEzzedine/Discord-Bot/README.md

 # Discord-Bot
-**A template for a discord bot with basic functionalities using discord.js**
+**A template for a discord bot with basic functionalities using discord.js** MongoDB will be used as a database for this bot.

-> Note: This project is still in progress
+> Note: This project is still in progress.

 ## Features to be added soon:
 - Server welcome/goodbye